TIGER-AI-Lab/VIEScore/README.md

 VIEScore is a Visual Instruction-guided Explainable metric for evaluating any conditional image generation tasks.

 <div align="center">
- 🔥 🔥 🔥 Check out our <a href = "https://tiger-ai-lab.github.io/VIEScore/">[Project Page]</a> for more results and analysis!
+ 🔥 🔥 🔥 Check out our <a href = "https://tiger-ai-lab.github.io/VIEScore/">[Project Page and Leaderboard]</a> for more results and analysis!
 </div>

 <div align="center">